3dmekids/Creality-HI-OrcaSlicer/README.md

 <p>
 This guide enables <strong>full camera support</strong> in Orca Slicer for all Creality Hi-Series printers.<br>
-If your HiOS camera doesn't appear in Orca, this fix forces Orca to accept the correct MJPEG stream.<br><br>
+If your HiOS camera doesn't appear in Orca, this fix forces Orca to accept the proper MJPEG stream.<br><br>
 Orca will <strong>NOT</strong> auto-detect the correct camera type unless this manual URL is entered.
 </p>